syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Overview.md

 * **BarItems** - BarItems like ParentBarItem, DropDownBarItem, ComboBoxBarItem, ListBarItem, StaticBarItem and TextBoxBarItem can be added to the PopupMenu control.

-* **Partial Menus** - The popupmenu items can be prioritized to display the bar items that are being used frequently and hide the rest.
+* **Partial Menus** - The popup menu items can be prioritized to display the bar items that are being used frequently and hide the rest.

 * **Multi-level Menu Items** - Allows to add submenu items or child items down the level in the popup menu.